-Mostly sites suffer from serious downtime when accessed by multiple users together.
-E-commerce sites usually spend heavily in advertising campaigns but not in load testing when the site gets the heavy traffic during its peak hours.
+Most sites suffer from serious downtime when accessed by multiple users together.
+E-commerce sites usually spend heavily in advertising campaigns but not in load testing when the site gets heavy traffic during its peak hours.

-Here are a few examples to understand the concept little better.
+Here are a few examples to understand the concept a little better.

-For a few sites, load time was delayed as they encounter the heavy traffic.
-Here are the few facts for your information:
+For a few sites, load time was delayed as they encountered heavy traffic.
+Here are a few facts for your information:

-Here are the most convincing reasons why should you adopt Load testing for your next project.
+Here are the most convincing reasons why you should adopt a performance-testing tutorial for beginners for your next project.

 The load testing mainly works on the response time of a web page.
 Before you start with the load testing, you should check the following:

 - Quantitative Analysis: You should check whether the response time is evaluated and compared in advance.